thomasvuong/Wan2GP/README.md

 - Added **Plugin support** to WanGP : found that features are missing in WanGP, you can now add tabs at the top in WanGP.
 Each tab may contain a full embedded App that can share data with the Video Generator of WanGP.
 Please check the Plugin guide written by Tophness and don't hesitate to contact him or me on the Discord if you have a plugin you want to share.
 I have added a new Plugins channels to discuss idea of plugins and help each other developing plugins. *Idea for a PlugIn that may end up popular*: a screen where you view the hard drive space used per model and that will let you remove unused models weights
 - Two Plugins ready to use designed & developped by **Tophness**: an **Extended Gallery** and a **Lora multipliers Wizard**

-WanGP v9 is now targetting Pytorch 2.8, don't forget to upgrade by doing:
+WanGP v9 is now targetting Pytorch 2.8 although it should still work with 2.7, don't forget to upgrade by doing:
 ```bash
 pip install torch==2.8.0 torchvision torchaudio --index-url https://download.pytorch.org/whl/test/cu128
 ```